binSmile/MatrixStaff/README.md

 Some of that code was used for my PhD Thesis ([PhD summary](https://cloud.physics.itmo.ru/s/bz6SCaFym7nEdWa), [Thesis in Ru](http://dissovet.itmo.ru/qr/?number=596524)), and for some publication: for Example: Lebedev, Denis V., et al. "Nanoscale Electrically Driven Light Source Based on Hybrid Semiconductor/Metal Nanoantenna."
 The Journal of Physical Chemistry Letters 13 (2022): 4612-4620.
 DOI:10.1021/acs.jpclett.2c00986 IF:6.38 Q1

+(Some code was writen in 2017, and I think, i can use not the best solutions.)

 ## MatrixDirStatGUI.py